 After his death in 1921, Saint-Saëns was remembered as a pioneer in music, who introduced the symphonic poem to France and mastered the works of Mozart and Bach.
 His works were known to be very hard to play and needed an expert and virtuoso to play them nearly as brilliant as he did.
 Even though he was known to be quite old-fashioned, it was Saint-Saëns, who approached French classicism inspired pieces that made him a pioneer of the neoclassicism.

-At yovisto, you may enjoy ‘Danse Bacchanale‘ as part of the opera Samson and Deliah by Camille Saint-Saëns.
+At yovisto academic video search, you may enjoy ‘Danse Bacchanale‘ as part of the opera Samson and Deliah by Camille Saint-Saëns.
 The opera was first performed in Weimar in 1877.

 References and Further Reading: